 Proposers must document any assumptions they are making about the SOW, the responsibilities of the Contractor and Covered California, and any other issues relevant to proposal submission in response to this RFP and the ability to do the work for the proposed cost.

-(No more than number four (4) pages.)
+(No more than two (2) pages.)

 4.3.6 Cost Proposal